Cardiff courier dragged under stolen van critically ill

 "This is a shocking incident, and our thoughts are with the victim's family who continue to be supported by specialist officers."

-Dr Tamer Sayed, who was working across the road from where the incident happened, said "it all happened so fast".

-He said his CCTV showed the man being hit at the traffic lights and being dragged for about a further 50m (165ft).
+"The van seemed to struggle to go up this little hill by here.

+"My partner sat next to me saw the gentleman underneath the car injured

-"We immediately ran out and checked him but by that time, the driver had run away.
+"We immediately ran out and we checked the gentleman underneath the car and he was injured

+"There were a couple of the teachers from Cathays High School there helping and we got in touch straight away with the police and the emergency services.

+"It was a difficult situation, we didn't want to do more damage, we tried to reassure him as much as possible but he was already unconscious."

 Drivers were advised to avoid the area on Tuesday afternoon and football fans heading to the Wales-Latvia game at Cardiff City Stadium were advised to take another route.